Simon Paulet

-Simon Paulet (born 15 February 2000) is a Belgian professional footballer who plays as a midfielder for Challenger Pro League club Virton, on loan from Belgian First Division A club Westerlo.
+Simon Paulet (born 15 February 2000) is a Belgian professional footballer who plays as a midfielder for Olympic Charleroi.

 Club career

 In 2018, Paulet joined the youth academy of English second division side Swansea City, where he suffered a hamstring injury.

 In 2020, Paulet signed for Westerlo in the Belgian First Division B, debuting against Deinze.

 On 22 July 2022, Paulet joined Challenger Pro League club Virton on a one-season loan.